Architectural Studies, MS

 The admission grade point average for full standing in the Graduate College and the school must be at least 3.0 (A = 4.0).
 For applicants who meet the other requirements but have an admission GPA under 3.0, admission with limited standing may be permitted if evidence of exceptional qualification is presented.

-Application forms for graduate admission and financial aid may be obtained from the Web site above.
+Application forms for graduate admission and financial aid may be obtained from the Web site here: Admissions and Applying - School of Architecture.
 Application may be made on-line.
-Completed applications for the Masters or Doctoral programs must reach the Graduate Programs Office by January 15; students are admitted in the fall semester only.
-Graduate Record Examination (GRE) scores are required for Master of Science applicants.
+Graduate Record Examination (GRE) scores are NOT required for Master of Science applicants but are strongly recommended and if taken are recorded in the applicant's record.

 Financial Aid